ai-dock/stable-diffusion-webui/README.md

 - Select `Advanced options`
 - In Container Name enter `ghcr.io/ai-dock/stable-diffusion-webui:latest-jupyter`
 - In Registry Username enter `x` (Paperspace bug)
-- In Command enter `init.sh WORKSPACE=/notebooks PROVISIONING_SCRIPT="https://raw.githubusercontent.com/ai-dock/stable-diffusion-webui/main/config/provisioning/default.sh" CF_QUICK_TUNNELS=true`
+- In Command enter `init.sh WORKSPACE=/notebooks PROVISIONING_SCRIPT="https://raw.githubusercontent.com/ai-dock/stable-diffusion-webui/main/config/provisioning/default.sh" WEBUI_FLAGS="--xformers" CF_QUICK_TUNNELS=true`

 You can use the web UI to do further configuration, or you can supply further environment variables as detailed above.

+To launch the UI, open `webui.ipynb` and run cell 4 (`Get secure Web UI link`)

 >[!NOTE]
 >The use of `CF_QUICK_TUNNELS` enables us to reach the web UI with a link supplied by Cloudflare.
 You can find the link in `/var/log/supervisor/quicktunnel-webui.log`